ml-tooling/opyrator/README.md

 This exported zip-file packages relevant source code and data artifacts into a single file which can be shared, stored, and used for launching the API or UI as shown above.

-External requirements are automatically discovered from the working directory based on the following files: `Pipfile` (Pipenv environment), `environment.yml` (Conda environment), `pyproject.toml` (Poetry dependencies), `requirements.txt` (PIP requirements), `setup.py` (Python project requirements), `packages.txt` (apt-get packages), or discovered via [pipreqs](https://github.com/bndr/pipreqs) as fallback.
-However, external requirements are only included as instructions and are not packaged into the ZIP file.
-If you want to export your Opyrator fully self-contained including all requirements or even the Python interpreter itself, please refer to the [Docker](#docker-export) or [PEX](#pex-export) export options.
+External requirements are automatically discovered from the working directory based on the following files: `Pipfile` (Pipenv environment), `environment.yml` (Conda environment), `pyproject.toml` (Poetry dependencies), `requirements.txt` (pip-requirements), `setup.py` (Python project requirements), `packages.txt` (apt-get packages), or discovered via [pipreqs](https://github.com/bndr/pipreqs) as fallback.
+However, external requirements are only included as instructions and are not packaged into the zip-file.
+If you want to export your Opyrator fully self-contained including all requirements or even the Python interpreter itself, please refer to the [Docker](#docker-export) or [pex](#pex-export) export options.

 As a side note, Opyrators exported as zip-files are (mini) Python libraries that can be pip-installed, imported, and used from other Python code: